cjoakim/azure-cosmosdb-hackathon/relational_gps_sql.md

 ## Challenge 1 - Port Relational and GPS Data to CosmosDB/SQL

+Use your favorite workstation OS and programming language for this challenge

 ## Processing

 - Use database export file **data/openflights_airports.csv** as the input